gabr42/OmniThreadLibrary/README.md

 OmniThreadLibrary is a simple to use threading library for Delphi.
 OTL's main "selling" points (besides the prices, of course ;) are power, simplicity, and openess.
 With just few lines of code, you can set up multiple threads, send messages between them, process Windows messages and more.
 OTL doesn't limit you in any way - if it is not powerfull enough for you, you can ignore any part of its "smartness" and replace it with your own code.

+### How do I get OmniThreadLibrary?

+Clone the repository with Git or checkout the repository with SVN: https://github.com/gabr42/OmniThreadLibrary/trunk Download the latest release (3.04): https://docs.google.com/uc?id=0BwqVlLNTK4OxRmJBUjkwVHAyMms&export=download

 ### How do I use OmniThreadLibrary?

 Download and install the sources.
 Compile and install the OmniThreadLibrary package.
 Read the tutorials.
 Examine the demos, which are part of the OmniThreadLibrary download.